Topic: Environmental Sustainability

 Nathan Nissen has been a member of the Kohler Environmental Leadership Team since it was founded in 2007.
 He also has been part of the Kohler Co. corporate Environment, Health and Safety Department since 1989.
 Prior to that, he worked for Gould Battery and for Minnesota OSHA.
 Nathan’s career has spanned industrial hygiene, hazardous waste management and elimination, emergency response planning, environmental management systems, and industrial waste recycling.
 Today his primary focus is on sustainability strategy, environmental footprint reduction and sustainability reporting.
 Nathan holds a Bachelor of Chemical Engineering from the University of Minnesota.
 He is a Certified Hazardous Materials Manager, a licensed Professional Engineer and a Toastmaster.

 Date & Time: Tuesday, April 7, 2015

 4:00 to 5:30 Board Meeting

 5:00 to 6:00 Social Hour / Networking (Meet at lower level bar)

 Directions: Take I-94 and exit on Hwy.
 83S (Exit 287) in Delafield.
 Go 2 blocks south of interchange and turn left on Hillside Drive.
 Follow Hillside for 1 mile, going past the theater and Home Depot.
 Brewhaus is at the top of the hill on the right.

-> Reservations: Please register online with your credit card or complete a reservation slip and send it with a check payable to WI Section-AIHA.
-Payment must be received no later than the end of business on Monday 11-10-14.
-If you need to cancel your reservation, please contact Steve Strebel at 608-224-6216 by November 12th or your check will not be returned.
+Reservations: Please register online with your credit card or complete the attached reservation slip and send it with a check payable to WI Section-AIHA.
+Payment must be received no later than the end of business on Friday, April 3rd.
+If you need to cancel your reservation, please contact Steve Strebel at 608-224-6216 by Monday the 6th or your payment will not be refunded.